MOVIE MONEY & FILM SUCCESS (Get the No-Bull Odds)

 ODDS: 1:5!
 Good to Very Good.
 The lower your budget, the better the odds.

-(“Tangerine” a recent Micro-Budgett discovery at Sundance was a 90-minute, 1-location movie, shot in real time, with 2 Smart Phones… made by a millennial with assistance from Jason Blum.”)
+(“Tangerine” a recent Micro-Budget discovery at Sundance was a 90-minute, 1-location movie, shot in real time, with 2 Smart Phones… made by a millennial.”)

 (7) NO-BUDGET (80.0% Chance of Success): This is a movie shot guerrilla style with 2 DSLRs or 2 iPhones, a 7 person crew and a food budget of burgers-n-fries that eventually costs $20,000.